 Yes, you can do it all yourself, but you'll still need somewhere to host all your podcast episodes.
 There are many options out there.
 The industry favourite seems to be Libsyn, and it starts from just $5 per month.
 BuzzSprout is another – even if you don't choose them, check out its guide on starting a podcast for loads of extra tips.

-For The Creative Boom Podcast, I've used Podcast.co to host and distribute all my episodes.
+For The Creative Boom Podcast, we've used Podcast.co to host and distribute all my episodes.
 They're a Manchester company and came recommended via a friend.
-They're not the cheapest, and I didn't choose them for any other reason other than I wanted to support a local business.
-That's just me.
+They're not the cheapest, and we didn't choose them for any other reason other than we wanted to support a local business.
+That's just us.

 9. Launching your podcast